 - If they had weapons, and if so, what type.

 Report this information immediately to Campus Security or the police.

-The University encourages cycling as it is the most environmentally sutainable mode of transport, other than walking, for commuters and visitors.
-Bicycles are a major theft item on campus.
-To protect your bicycle and reduce the likelihood of its theft use the following guidelines:
+The University encourages cycling as it is the most environmentally sustainable mode of transport, other than walking, for commuters and visitors.
+To protect your bicycle and reduce the likelihood of it being stolen:

 - Use a D-Lock or other high end security device.